Skip to main content

 • The Requests Chamber has the power to examine and decide on individual requests for access to, or correction and/or deletion of data processed in the INTERPOL Information System.
 It is also empowered to consider applications for revision of its previous decisions.

-Types of Notices
+Types of INTERPOL Notices

-Otherside's Expertise
+Our Expertise

 Our approach to each case is highly personalized.
 We conduct detailed analysis, leveraging our deep understanding of INTERPOL’s legal framework and the CCF’s case law, to ensure efficient legal advocacy for each client.